cs3110/textbook/_sources/chapters/intro/present.md

 were due to buffer overflows, something that's impossible in a type-safe language.

-Some functional languages, like Python and Racket, are type-safe but *dynamically typed*.
+Some languages, like Python and Racket, are type-safe but *dynamically typed*.
 That is, type errors are caught only at run time.
 Other languages, like C and C++, are statically typed but not type safe.
 There's no guarantee that a type error won't occur at run time.
 And still other languages, like Java, use a combination of static and dynamic typing to achieve type safety.

 OCaml supports a number of advanced features, some of which you will have encountered before, and some of which are likely to be new: